lucassaporetti/hellodevs/tests/Week-Test-002.md

 ##### PLUS-Extra-Challenge:

 1. All Add/Remove/Edit data would be persisted.
-1. After every Add/Remove/Edit the data is saved automatically.
+1. After every time the program exists (0 pressed), the data is saved automatically.
 2. When the program starts, old file data is loaded if the file exists.

 #### Non-Functional requirements: